(As of 6/30/17)

 CAPITAL MARKET OVERVIEW

-With this as the backdrop, the Buffalo Growth Fund returned 8.10% in the first quarter compared to the benchmark Russell 1000 Growth Index return of 8.91%.
-Relative to the benchmark, energy, financials, and health care ended the quarter as the largest overweight sectors.
-While information technology and consumer staples were the most underweight.
+The Buffalo Growth Fund returned 3.63% during the period compared to the benchmark Russell 1000 Growth Index return of 4.67%.
+Relative to the benchmark, energy, financials, and health care ended the quarter as the largest overweight sectors, while information technology and consumer discretionary were the most underweight.

 |General Account Forms|